tkoch96/root_dns_latency/paper.md

 ## Practical DNS Pitfalls

 We have discussed the ways in which a user is, by design, prevented from experiencing latency due to root DNS query resolution.
 However, there can be a stark difference between ideal and actual caching behavior.
 Although RR's should cache TLD records for the full TTL, unexpected logical flows in software execution can cause unnecessary queries to the root server.
 Furthermore, operators can set conservative settings on the RR's they run.
 Regardless of the TTL recommended by the record, the operator can set this to any value below that recommended TTL.
+It has also been noted that popular RR distributions have implementation flaws that lead them to select poor/unresponsive DNS servers as opposed to low-latency, high performing ones \cite{yu2012authority}.
+\break
-Furthering the problem, users can disable local DNS caching on their computers, or use services such as private browsing which disables local caching for privacy concerns.
+Furthering the problem, users can disable local DNS caching on their computers, or use services such as private browsing which disables some local caching for privacy concerns.
 Web pages can also contain "hidden" DNS requests.
 The HTTP body of a web page can contain references to resources stored on third party domains, for which the browser must request DNS records.
 Those resources can contain even more references, creating a chain of DNS requests for potentially uncached records.
 Users issuing reverse-DNS lookups or requesting invalid domains always result in queries to a root server (although it can be argued that these should not be considered here).
-Users can also act as their own RR if they wish, eliminating their ability to leverage the caching capabilities that are only possible through the "crowd-sourced" caching of typical RR's.
+Users can also act as their own RR if they wish, eliminating much of their ability to leverage the full benefits of caching that are only possible through the "crowd-sourced" caching of ISP or regional RR's.
+\break
-Again it is difficult to quantify the degree to which these pitfalls limit a typical users' ability to leverage the caching capability of DNS.
+It is difficult to quantify or measure the degree to which these pitfalls limit a typical users' ability to leverage the caching capability of DNS.
 Notably it is difficult to characterize the inefficiency introduced by the software employed by the RR of that users' ISP.
 One could potentially statistically characterize these inefficiencies for various open source RR's, which is a subject for future work.

 # A Close Look at a Recursive Resolver

 Towards the goal of quantifying the extent to which latency due to root DNS query resolution impacts the typical user, we analyze packet traces of a recursive resolver at ISI.
 The recursive resolver (running BIND 9) saves all traffic traversing over port 53 to file, and has done so for 5 years, providing us with a rich source of data.
 This corpus (of users) is relatively small, and consists of university traffic, so the specifics of the analysis we conduct may not extend to other RR's.
+For example, over 2018, we saw roughly 900 unique IP addresses, with about 100 unique IP addresses each day.
+This might be a smaller corpus of users than is seen at the RR of, say, an ISP.
 Nevertheless, we wish to observe some high-level features of the data, and their implications.
-We analyze packet traces from the entire month of January, 2018 \footnote{ The same analysis for the months of May and October [d][e]resulted in the same conclusions }.
-We would like to quantify the effect caching root DNS records has on users, and how this differs from the ideal behavior users can experience.
+From packet traces of all of 2018, we would like to quantify the effect caching root DNS records has on users, and how this differs from the ideal behavior users can experience.
 Specifically, we are interested in the number of queries to the root server as a fraction of user requests to the recursive resolver.
+We call this metric the cache miss rate, as it approximates how often a TLD record was not found in the cache of the RR in the event of a client query.
+We say approximately since, for example, the recursive resolver may have sent multiple root requests per client query, or root requests without any client query triggering them.

 \begin{table}[]